Vizzuality/front-end-scaffold/README.md

 - git workflow and hooks
 - editorconfig and code style based on [Airbnb](https://github.com/airbnb/javascript)
 - [Storybook](https://storybook.js.org/) also available and configured

+**This scaffold is only an example of how to develop an application following some of the standards we set in the Front-end team.
+Please adapt your project needs to this scaffold, or use it as a reference.**

 ## Repository Documentation